Casey Donovan (singer): 2007–2016: Post-Idol Career

 In 2008, independently released the extended play Eye 2 Eye.

-While starring in the successful concept show, Women of Soul, Donovan was approached by Rhoda Roberts for the theatrical production of Miracle in Brisbane for the Brisbane Festival in October 2009.
+While starring in the successful concept show, Women of Soul, Donovan was approached by director Rhoda Roberts for the theatrical production of Giorgio Battistelli's opera Miracle in Brisbane, which was performed at the Brisbane Festival in October 2009.

 Donovan returned to music with the release of her single "Big, Beautiful & Sexy" written with songwriter Beau Golden, released in August 2010.
 A Facebook named for the song grew to over 10,000 fans shortly after release.
 Prior to the song's release, Donovan herself lost over 20 kg and continued her support larger men and women.
 Donovan went on to release another single in November 2010 titled "Last Regret," which gained some commercial airplay.

 In December 2010, Donovan was nominated for two awards at the 2010 Sydney Theatre Awards for "Newcomer" and "Supporting Actress", continuing to receive praise and recognition from the industry for her work in The Sapphires.
 Although she auditioned for a role in the 2011 movie version, Donovan was not cast.

 2011 saw Donovan reprise her role of Cynthia Macrae in another tour of The Sapphires.
 The tour ran during February in ACT and NSW, and was followed by two weeks in the UK in March.

 In August/September 2011, Donovan created the role of Mama Cass in the world premiere of new musical Flowerchildren – The Mamas & the Papas Story written by Peter Fitzpatrick and produced by Australian company Magnormos.
 She was joined by Matt Hetherington as John Phillips, Laura Fitzpatrick as Michelle Phillips, and Dan Humphris as Denny Doherty.

 Donovan also played several roles in Shakespeare's As You Like It at Sydney's Belvoir Street Theatre.